proarchgithub/msbotframework-mongo-middlelayer/README.md

 Step 4) > node app.js (It will create collection automaticallly)

-Note:If you are testing bot other then Emulator, then app id and password will require.which you can set in app.js
+Note:If you are testing bot in an environment other than the Emulator, then App ID and Password is required.
+This can be set in app.js of the application.

 ## Reference Link: